elgrancalavera/grunt-extend/readme.md

 ```

 ## The "extend" task
+This task extends JavaScript Objects and JSON files with other JSON files, using
+`_.extend()` internally (notice grunt uses lodash internally).
+Once the final object
+is created, the resulting object is written to a new JSON file.

+Possible uses include:

+- projects that generate multiple clients
+- projects that share configuration values across multiple clients
+- sharing base configuration values across environments

 ### Overview
 In your project's Gruntfile, add a section named `extend` to the data object passed into `grunt.initConfig()`.